QuentinRa/blog.quentinra.dev/operating-systems/windows/developers/index.md

 [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) is a system that allows us to access a Linux CLI interface.
 It's basically a [docker](/operating-systems/others/virtualization/docker/index.md).

-[Follow the install instructions here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
-Basically, open a PowerShell or a CMD as an admin and install any WSL.
+[Follow the installation instructions here](https://learn.microsoft.com/en-us/windows/wsl/setup/environment).
+Basically, open a PowerShell or a CMD as an admin and install any WSL as follows:

 ```ps
 PS> wsl -l -o